-Shia LaBeouf's 'Honey Boy' Trailer Gives An Intense Look At His Life As A Child Star — VIDEO
+The 'Honey Boy' Trailer Gives A Super Intense Look At Shia LaBeouf's Life As A Child Star

 The new movie Honey Boy, a semi-autobiographical film written by Shia LaBeouf, definitely goes there.
 That's clear from the trailer for Shia LaBeouf's Honey Boy, which dropped on Thursday, Aug 8.
 In it, fans get a closer look at what it was like for the young LaBeouf to grow up in the business, looking at the highs and lows and everything in between.
 For those that already know a bit of LaBeouf's story, stardom hasn't been easy for him.
 But this movie also delves into LaBeouf's struggles to reconcile with his father and deal with his mental health.